abtion/guidelines/gpg-signing/README.md

 You may want to use `--local` instead if you want to set up GPG signing (or use a different key) for only a specific repository.

-All Abtion project should use signed commits.
+All Abtion projects should use signed commits.

 ## Make a signed commit